pzy2000/pzy2000/README.md

 - 👋 Hi, I’m @pzy2000
-- 👀 I’m interested in NLP & every interesting Machine Learning!
+- 👀 I’m interested in RL & every interesting Deep Learning!
-- 🌱 I’m currently applying for Phd in CS.
+- 🌱 I’m currently omw for PhD.
 - 💞️ I’m looking to collaborate on wining a satisfactory prize on Kaggle
-- 📫 Feel free to contact me at 522022000027@smail.nju.edu.cn
+- 📫 Feel free to contact me at 2592532554@qq.com